IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 This workflow profile defines transactions that allow a scheduling client to obtain information about possible appointment opportunities based on specific parameters, and, based on that information, allow the client to book an appointment.

-**TODO: Provide an end-user friendly overview of what the profile does for them.
-Keep it brief (a paragraph or two, up to a page).
-If extensive detail is needed, it should be included in Section 55.4- Use Cases.**

-**TODO: Explicitly state whether this is a Workflow, Transport, or Content Module (or combination) profile.
-See the IHE Technical Frameworks General Introduction for definitions of these profile types.
-The IHE Technical Frameworks [General Introduction](https://profiles.ihe.net/GeneralIntro/).**

 ## 1:55.1 FHIR Scheduling Actors and Transactions <a name="actors-and-transactions"> </a>